wolfgangasdf/gmail-attachment-remover/README.md

 This is an app that connects to your Gmail account via imap and removes selected large attachments, without screwing up conversations/threads/labels.

-* new: option to *not* perform a backup before attachment removal - this is much faster since not the whole message is downloaded.
-* If backup is not disabled: Before removing an attachment, a local full backup of the raw email is saved.
-But you should save your important attachments manually before!
 * The removed attachment is replaced by a text-file attachment containing the original attachment filename and size.
-* It is super slow, gmail is throttling API access.
+* If backup is selected: Before removing an attachment, a local full backup of the raw email is saved (very slow).

-## Tutorial
+## Getting started

 Do this in Gmail: